Michael A. Jackson (politician)

-Michael Angelo Jackson (born March 29, 1964) is a member of the Maryland Senate representing District 27 in Calvert, Charles and Prince George's counties.
-Jackson was a member of the Maryland House of Delegates representing District 27B in Calvert and Prince George's counties from January 2015 to January 2021.
-Jackson is also the former Sheriff of Prince George's County, Maryland.
+Michael Angelo Jackson (born March 29, 1964) is a former member of the Maryland Senate representing District 27 in Calvert, Charles and Prince George's counties.
+Jackson was a member of the Maryland House of Delegates representing District 27B in Calvert and Prince George's counties from 2015 to 2021, and the sheriff of Prince George's County from 2002 to 2010.

 Early life and education

 Jackson was born on March 29, 1964.
 He attended Crossland High School in Temple Hills, Maryland.
 From 1982 to 1985, Jackson served in the United States Marine Corps Reserve.
 In 1986, he received his Bachelor of Science in electronic engineering technology from the DeVry Institute of Technology and graduated from the PELP (Police Executive Leadership Program) master's program at Johns Hopkins University.

 Career

 Sheriff of Prince George's County

 After joining the Prince George's County Sheriff's Office, Jackson became the Fraternal Order of Police 112/DSA union president.
-In 2002, Jackson won the election for county sheriff by a narrow margin against the incumbent sheriff, Alonzo D. Black.
+In 2002, then a corporal, Jackson won the election for county sheriff by a narrow margin against the incumbent sheriff, Alonzo D. Black II.
 Jackson was also the President of the Maryland Sheriff's Association until his retirement in 2010.
 Jackson is a member of the American Legion post 275; is a member of the Moose Lodge 453 and the Mitchellville Kiwanis Club.
 His 2010 campaign for County Executive of Prince George's County was unsuccessful when he lost to Rushern Baker.

 Jackson's department created the first 24-hour domestic-violence unit in the State of Maryland.
 He is a recipient of the 2008 Victims' Rights Caucus Award, and the Allied Profession Award.
 In 2007, he also received the Maryland Network Against Domestic Violence, Law Enforcement Officer of the Year Award.
 His department also received the 2007 Governor's Award.

 Pursuant to Maryland Common Law, Jackson's position as the elected sheriff made him the senior law enforcement official of his jurisdiction and his authority superseded all others within the county.
 Jackson, a Democrat, served for two terms, from 2002 to 2010.
 The area that he served contains an estimated 820,852 residents, holds the Washington Redskins Stadium (Fedex Field, the largest stadium in the NFL), the University of Maryland, College Park, and the National Harbor.
 Although violent crimes had dropped since 2006, in 2007, Prince George's County reported over 130 homicides, the highest rate of any county in Maryland.